The founding of Mighty Ally.

 Together – with changemakers, agencies, brands, and funders – we would meet at the intersection of social needs, our own resources, and ethical business opportunities.
 We’d maybe even break down some traditional barriers in this process of creating shared value.
 And we could find that elusive thing the Japanese call Ikigai: the overlap between what we love to do, what we’re good at, what we can get paid for, and what the world needs.

-Within 10 days of Kathleen and me leaving our for-profit agency, the three of us had sketched our business model, conducted dozens of discovery interviews, established a theory of change, completed our own brand strategy, chosen a name, and officially filed as a two-sided corporation.
+Within 10 days of Kathleen and me leaving our for-profit agency, the three of us had sketched our business model, conducted dozens of discovery interviews, established a theory of change, completed our own brand strategy, chosen a name, and officially filed legal documentation.
 We had even kicked off our first client engagement – a Nashville-based NGO building community health capacity in rural Kenya.

 Something felt right with this picture.
 And with that, Mighty Ally was born.